Northey Island

 Northey Island is an island in the estuary of the River Blackwater, Essex.
-It is linked to the south bank of the river by a causeway, covered for two hours either side of high tide.
+It is linked to the south bank of the river by a causeway, covered for up to 3 hours either side of high tide.
 The island is approximately 1 mile (2 km) to the east of Maldon, Essex and 1 mile (2 km) to the west of Osea Island.